Older couple looking at bill

-In this article, Canstar Blue compares single rate vs time of use tariffs.
+Electricity plans can be daunting, especially when considering the different types of tariffs.
+That’s why this Canstar Blue guide compares single rate vs time of use tariffs.

 What is a single rate tariff?

-With a single rate tariff plan, there are no peak or off-peak periods, meaning you pay the same rate regardless of the time of day you use energy.
+A single rate tariff has no peak or off-peak periods, which means that customers pay the same rate regardless of the time of day energy is used.

-The rate is usually lower than the peak rates of a time-of-use tariff, although may be higher than off-peak rates.
-A single rate plan might be a good choice if you are at home a lot in the evenings on weekdays.
+Single rates are typically lower than the peak rates of a time of use tariff, although it may be higher than off peak rates.
+A single rate plan might be a good choice if you are frequently home on weekday evenings.

-Unlike a time of use tariff plan single rate plans don’t require households to install and use a smart meter.
+Single rate plans don’t require households to install and use a smart meter, which differs from a time of use tariff.

 Compare single rate electricity plans